Jupyter MCP Server

 jupyter lab --port 8888 --IdentityProvider.token MY_TOKEN --ip 0.0.0.0

-[!NOTE] If you are running notebooks through JupyterHub instead of JupyterLab as above, you should:
+[!NOTE] If you are running notebooks through JupyterHub instead of JupyterLab as above, refer to our JupyterHub setup guide.

 3. Configure Your Preferred MCP Client